Home / Career Advice / Job Hunting / I Just Got Laid Off. Now What?

 I Just Got Laid Off.
 Now What?

-To help you take action, we’re outlining what to do when you get laid off, from making sure you can collect the benefits you’re entitled to getting ready to enter the job market once again.
+In this article I’ll outline what to do if you’ve been laid off, from making sure you can collect the benefits you’re entitled to getting ready to enter the job market once again.
+Let’s get to it!

 Take a moment to process the loss